 - You can access all your Facebook ad account and pages.
 You can also see the individuals that can access your ad accounts and pages and remove anyone one of them or change their roles and permissions.

-- Works with an Agency – when working with an agency, all you have to do is share with them your Business Manager account, with which they’ll be using to manage your ad campaigns for you.
+- Works with a Facebook marketing agency – when working with an agency, all you have to do is share with them your Business Manager account, which they’ll be using to manage your ad campaigns for you.